andrewpillar/site/_posts/programming/working-with-sql-relations-in-go-part-1.md

 parameters.

-Nothing too strenuous so far, so let's move onto the next step and start modeling our would be blogging application in Go.
+Nothing too strenuous so far, so let's move onto the next step and start modelling our would be blogging application in Go.

 ## The Initial Models {#the-initial-models}